 - "Bohemia in the Tropics" "production stills" A1A Alan Rusbridger archival footage archival images Big Pine Key business business press Caribbean Dan Conover digital documentary Ernest Hemingway Escape to Dreamland Facebook Florida Florida Footage Florida history Florida Straits Gore Vidal Henry Flagler Hipstamatic history Hollywood Hollywood Beach Indian River iPad iPhone James Leo Herlihy Jay Rosen Jeff Jarvis Jim Brady Jimmy Buffett John Patton John Temple journalism Key West Key West Literary Seminar Knockemdown Productions Lewis DVorkin linkedin Miami new media newspapers New York Times Nieman on the road Overseas Highway PBS ProPublica Richard Florida Russell Banks sailing Social Media St. Augustine Stories from the Overseas Highway TBD Tennessee Williams The Gulfstream the keys thoughtful structures Tim Long Tourism travel twitter U.S. 1 U.S. historic highway U.S. historic road U.S. One Vadim Lavrusik video web journalism West Palm Beach YouTube

 Why is this man smiling?
-Because he’s Ernest Hemingway, he’s still in his twenties and he’s hanging out in Key West — the Key West of 1928.
-Just a sleepy little island more than 100 miles out to sea, with a real Crossroads of the Caribbean feel.
-He doesn’t yet know that it’s all about to change.
+Because he’s Ernest Hemingway, he’s still in his twenties and he’s hanging out in Key West, the Key West of 1928: just a sleepy little island more than 100 miles out to sea with a real Crossroads of the Caribbean feel.
+He doesn’t know it yet, but that’s all about to change.

 Today, when most people think of Key West they probably think of Hemingway or Jimmy Buffett; they’ll conjure images of a laid-back tropical paradise with great fishing and a wild party scene where anything goes.